Transgender rights in Argentina: History

 In 1997, Asociación de Lucha por la Identidad Travesti-Transsexual was created to defend the rights of transgender people.
 One of its first victories came in 2006 when the Supreme Court overturned a lower court's ruling that had stated that transgender people did not have a legal right to organize and campaign for their rights.

 In 2007, the Supreme Court ruled that a 17-year-old had the legal right to go through the sex change process and have her legal documents changed to reflect the operation.

-In 2009, Marcela Romero won the legal right to have her identity changed, and was given an honorary title by the government.
-She was awarded by the Honorable Congress woman of the year.
+In 2009, Marcela Romero won the legal right to have her identity changed and was given an honorary title by the government.
+She was awarded the Honorable Congresswoman of the year.
 Romero remains one of the leading advocates for the human rights of transgender people in Argentina.

 In 2012, senators unanimously approved the "Gender Law".

 In mid-2018, the Santa Fe Province cities of Rosario and Santa Fe announced the incorporation of several trans people to the Historical Reparation program, which gives pensions to victims of the last military dictatorship.
 Newspaper Página/12 considered that "the action, unprecedented at a national level and throughout Latin America, establishes a new standard in public policies."

 On June 18, 2018, a Buenos Aires court sentenced Gabriel David Marino to life imprisonment for the murder of transgender activist Diana Sacayán.
 For the first time in history, the Argentine Justice acknowledged that the murder was "a hate crime against the travesti identity", known as "travesticide" or "transvesticide" (Spanish: travesticidio; a portmanteau of "travesti" and "homicide").
 The ruling was widely celebrated by LGBT activists and has been considered "one more example of the [social] changes underway in Argentina."